-The Ross Running Festival offer full and half marathon distance running courses, as well as a shorter 10km course.
-The next event will be held on Sunday 14 April, 2019.
+The Ross Running Festival offer full and half marathon distance running courses, as well as shorter 5km and 10km events.
+The next event scheduled to be held on Sunday 26 April, 2020 has been cancelled due to Covid-19 with participants encouraged to do a 'virtual run' instead.

 The Ross Runnign Festival started in 2004 as the "Festival of Marathons", a series of athletic events aimed at fostering community participation in physical activity and the enjoyment of a healthy lifestyle.